+If all your efforts are in vain and the product becomes completely unprofitable the right choice is to discontinue it from the market.
 On this condition, you have got can sell the product to someone who sees some value in it or just close it down.

 Choosing the right decline strategy opens new opportunities for your future projects and ideas.

 The decline is a challenging period still it allows finding an alternative way of usage for the product or present a completely new thing on the market.
 Note, the last stage does not stand for the demise of your business in general.
 It is only the termination of one particle in a large structure.